Tigre Delta and Puerto de Frutos: Day Trip from BA

 Bus:

-There are several buses that go to Tigre and the Puerto de Frutos.
+Several buses go to the Tigre Delta and the Puerto de Frutos.
 Put your location into Google Maps to find which is the best route.
 You can use your SUBE card to ride.

 Mitre Train: